Skip to Content

 The five locations we’ve already mentioned are without a doubt the richest in the city in terms of attractions to visit and restaurants and bars where you can grab a bite or a drink.

 However, sometimes the hotels don’t match the specific location that you’re visiting.
-Going into a random hotel without any prior knowledge about the establishment gives you a 50-50 shot of ending up in an overpriced horrible room with no amenities.
+Going into a random hotel without any prior knowledge about it gives you a 50-50 shot of ending up in an overpriced horrible room with no amenities.

 In order to minimize the chance of that happening, we made a list of some of the best hotels that you can book in every area we cover.